andy98725/TriominoTiling/README.md

 # Triomino Tiling

+Given a 2^n by 2^n board, the whole board can be filled by Triominos (3 square L pieces) with any single square missing.

 ![board-small](imgs/1.png)
 ![board-med](imgs/2.png)
 ![board-large](imgs/3.png)
 ![board-huge](imgs/4.png)

-## Concept

-Given a 2^n by 2^n board, the whole board can be filled by Triominos (3 square L pieces) with any single square missing.

 ## Usage